nikitavoloboev/data/research/Research.md

 In addition to Learn Anything, I also make a lot of filters of my own for _even faster_ access to knowledge and resources.
 I collected :

 - [books I liked and plan to read](https://github.com/learn-anything/books)
-	- both free and paid, here
+	- both free and paid
 - [all the courses that are worth taking](https://github.com/learn-anything/courses)
 - [all the blogs worth reading](https://github.com/learn-anything/blogs)
 - [all the reddit subreddits worth visiting](https://github.com/learn-anything/reddit)